 That being said, a Deloitte study found that 52 percent of consumers search online for information about treatment options or more generally to learn about health concerns or care providers.
 According to the same study, consumers’ use of social media for health purposes also rose from 18 percent to 21 percent between 2013 and 2015.

-It has become clear that consumers and patients are taking advantage of online resources both during initial research and ongoing care – thus, it is increasingly important that organizations take advantage of digital compliance marketing to boost patient engagement and, ultimately, care outcomes.
+It has become clear that consumers and patients are taking advantage of online resources both during initial research and ongoing care – thus, it is increasingly important that organizations take advantage of digital marketing to boost patient engagement and, ultimately, care outcomes.

-The Evolution of Healthcare Marketing
+The Evolution of Healthcare Marketing from Traditional to Digital

 In the past, healthcare marketing has focused on traditional tactics such as print, TV, radio, and direct mail.
 Marketers would launch campaigns and hope for the best, unable to make real-time adjustments once the ads were published.

 Hospitals also had an easier time acquiring patients because the population was, in general, less proactive about their health.
 Plus, healthcare costs were much lower than they are now, so patients did not reject or delay procedures based on cost, as happens presently. hospitals often had enough patient inflow.

 Today’s healthcare consumer is much different than the healthcare consumer of the past.
 Patients are healthier, live longer, and rely on healthcare organizations less.
 Today’s patients are also able to do extensive research online, which means they are more particular about the services they receive.